 Basil ice cream is one of my favorite ice cream flavors.
 It is a sweet and fresh ice cream at the same time.
 The cream used in this recipe gives it richness, but the basil gives it freshness.

-A weird and delicious ice cream flavor.
-I would have never thought about it until one day that a close friend of ours invited us over to her house to make her second favorite ice cream flavor: basil (the first is matcha, which will soon be in the blog too).
-And I can only say: thank you to those friends, that, much like me, are passionate about making and sharing recipes like this one.
+It is both a weird and delicious ice cream flavor.
+I would have never thought of it until a friend of ours invited us over to make her second favorite ice cream flavor; basil (her favorite is matcha ice cream).
+And I can only say, thank you to those friends that, like me, are passionate about making and sharing recipes like these.Jump to Recipe

-The recipe she makes calls for fresh basil leaves which are used to infuse the mixture and give it its flavor and fragance; but if you want to you can blend them with the mixture and that way you will end up with this little pieces of basil that will add texture and color to the end result.
+This recipe calls for fresh basil leaves that are used to infuse the ice cream and give flavor and a great scent.
+Then they are removed from the mixture, but if you wanted to, you could actually leave them in there and blend them with the rest of the ingredients, that way you would end up with really small pieces of basil that give it some extra texture and color to this ice cream.

 - 2 C whole milk

 - 1/2 C white sugar